-- (A) Books (with the exception of books with holds) and audio books circulate for twenty-eight (28) days. - (B) Books with patron holds, music CDs, magazine back issues, instructional kits and software circulate for fourteen (14) days. - (C) DVDs and VHS tapes circulate for seven (7) days. - (D) Audiovisual equipment circulates for three (3) days. - (E) A renewal period of the same length as the initial loan period is granted for any item, unless it has been placed on hold for another patron.
+- (A) Books (with the exception of books with holds) and audio books circulate for twenty-eight (28) days. - (B) Books with patron holds, music CDs, magazines, and instructional kits circulate for fourteen (14) days. - (C) Visual media (e.g. DVDs, Blu-Rays, and videogames) circulate for seven (7) days. - (D) Audiovisual equipment circulates for three (3) days. - (E) Electronic device circulation is governed by Device Check Out policy. - (F) A renewal period of the same length as the initial loan period is granted for any item, unless it has been placed on hold for another patron.
 Items may be renewed twice.
 Renewals retain the borrowing rules of the library where the item was originally checked out.
-Renewal items do not have to be in-hand to be renewed. - (F) Patrons may renew items by telephone two different ways.
+Renewal items do not have to be in-hand to be renewed. - (G) Patrons may renew items by telephone two different ways.
 Patrons can call the library during library hours and supply library staff with their library card barcode number.
 Patrons can also call the automated telecirc phone number at 608-242-4700.
-To use telecirc, patrons must key in their library card barcode number and PIN. - (G) Patrons can also renew items using the online public catalog.
+To use telecirc, patrons must key in their library card barcode number and PIN. - (H) Patrons can also renew items using the online public catalog.
 Their library card barcode number and PIN password are necessary for online self-renewals.

-- (H) The loan periods and renewal rules for ILL materials are determined by the lending institutions. - (I) Portage Public Library lends its materials to all qualified libraries.
+- (I) The loan period for ILL materials is 14 days.
+Renewal rules for ILL materials are determined by the lending institutions, if applicable.
+Late returns of ILL materials may result in loss of ILL borrowing privileges, per the discretion of the Circulation Supervisor and/or Library Director. - (J) Portage Public Library lends its materials to all qualified libraries.
 Requests for materials or photocopies from individuals or libraries outside of reciprocal borrowing agreements need the approval of the Library Director.